 Peter (“Petey”) completed his BSc in Zoology and Archaeology at La Trobe University.
 With experience working on a variety of marine conservation programs from turtles to dolphins to penguins, Peter moved to Tasmania for his Honours in 2017 to join Adrift Lab where he investigated the sub-lethal (invisible) impacts of ingested plastic on Tasmanian and Lord Howe Island shearwaters.
 Specifically, he looked at the nutritional composition of fledgling shearwaters, using fatty acids as a tool to assess bird health in relation to plastic load.

 After receiving first class Honours, Peter joined the 2018 field team on Lord Howe Island where he collected preliminary data for his PhD, and came face-to-face with the grim reality of society’s plastic obsession.
-Over the past year, Peter has been awarded numerous grants worth more than $10k: BirdLife Australia, Australian Geographic, Australian Wildlife Society, and Living Ocean.
+Over the past two years, Peter has been awarded numerous grants worth more than $15k: Australian Geographic, Australian Wildlife Society, BirdLife Australia, Holsworth Foundation, and Living Ocean.

-Peter is excited to have both papers from his Honours accepted for publication!
+Peter is excited to have one of his papers from his Honours accepted for publication!

 Puskic, P, Lavers, JL, Adams, LA, Grünenwald, M, Hutton, I, and Bond, AL. 2019.
 Uncovering the sub-lethal impacts of plastic ingestion by shearwaters using fatty acid analysis.
 Conservation Physiology: 7.

-Puskic, P, Lavers, JL, Adams, LA, and Bond, AL. accepted (with revisions).
+Puskic, P, Lavers, JL, Adams, LA, and Bond, AL. in review.
 Ingested plastic and trace element concentrations in Short-tailed Shearwaters.
-Ecological Indicators.